SOLV-Code/GreyFish/RESULTS/README.md

 identify patterns in what's currently available, and priorities for future app development.

-Here is an overview of our current data set:
+The plot below has an overview of our current data set.
+For more detailed explorations, go to [AppTaxonomy](AppTaxonomy/).

 <img src="https://github.com/SOLV-Code/GreyFish/blob/master/DATA/OnlineApplications/GeneratedPlots/Summary_ByGeneralTopic.png"
 	width="600">

-For more detailed explorations, go to [AppTaxonomy](AppTaxonomy/).

 ### Scientometric Patterns in Grey Fisheries Literature